Weekly or Bi-Weekly Mowing

 Lawn Mowing Service

-We start all of our customers lawn mowing services on a bi-weekly mowing schedule in March, switch to a weekly rotation from April through October, and return all of our customers lawn mowing services to a bi-weekly basis from the beginning of November until Thanksgiving.
-We do not schedule recurring lawn mowing service from Thanksgiving through February, but we do have lawn mowing crews available year-round if you need an additional mow during the winter.
+We start all of our customers lawn mowing services on a bi-weekly mowing schedule in March, switch to a weekly rotation from April through October, and return all of our customers lawn mowing services to a bi-weekly basis from the beginning of November.
+We do not schedule recurring lawn mowing service from December through February, but we do have lawn mowing crews available year-round if you need an additional mow during the winter.
 We schedule your lawn mowing service for the same day each week or every other week, so that you will always know when our crews are coming to your property.
 We use 21 inch commercial grade Toro mulching lawn mowers.
 Our lawn mowing service includes:

 » Mowing all of the grass areas

 » Edging around the sidewalks, patio, alley, and driveway

 » Line-trimming/weed-eating around the fence, beds, and trees

 » Blowing all the clippings off of the paved areas